 After these two actions, the battery will be at 25% SOC.

-This method works best if the full discharge action is used to measure the capacity of the battery so all that’s required is a 25% charge (approximately 20 minutes).
+This method works best if it’s performed immediately after a battery capacity test, as all that’s required is a 25% charge (approximately 20 minutes).

 This method is more complicated then the previous method but it doesn’t require a full discharge.
 We present it to show some of the more advanced features of the UBA5.
 Don’t let the complexity scare you, as we include a battery analysis routine (BAR) using this method with our software.

 We know that lithium ion batteries have a direct resting open circuit voltage (OCV) vs SOC relationship so in this method we’ll use that relationship.
 The OCV for a 25% SOC is 3.75V per cell.
 So we’ll charge the battery to 3.9V per cell (i.e. greater then our 25% target SOC) then discharge it to 3.65V per cell.
 Why 3.65V instead of 3.75?
 Because there’s a bit of “bounce back” where if you discharge a battery to a certain value, then remove the load, the battery’s voltage will rise back up.
 The amount of “bounce back” depends on the relative discharge current, the higher the discharge current, the higher the bounce back.
 The method we use is to discharge to 3.65V at 1C then repeat the discharge to 3.65V at decreasing currents until we reach 0.1C, then at that point we exit the routine.